RaviTambade/SDM/softwarearchitecture.md

 Software architecture is, simply, the organization of a system.
 This organization includes all components, how they interact with each other, the environment in which they operate, and the principles used to design the software.
 In many cases, it can also include the evolution of the software into the future.

-- monolithic architecture
+- Monolithic Architecture
-- Layered (n-tier) architecture.
+- Layered (n-tier) Architecture.
-- Microservices architecture.
+- Microservices Architecture.

-### monolithic architecture
+## Monolithic Architecture
 <img src="/images/Modeling/SoftwareArchitecture/3_ProblemsWithOnlineApps.webp" />

 A monolithic architecture is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications.
 The word “monolith” is often attributed to something large and glacial, which isn't far from the truth of a monolith architecture for software design.